xLightsSequencer/xLights/README.txt

                           (helps performance, particularly when multiple previews are shown) -- enh (dkulp) Fix warnings/crash if background image doesn't exist -- bug (dkulp) Fix crash on mac when swithing show directories.
-   -- bug (keithsw) Fix circles effect not changing colour.
+   -- bug (keith) Fix circles effect not changing colour.
-   -- bug (keithsw) Fix #589 - guard against nulll ptr -- enh (keithsw) Implement alternate backup F11 allows the user to specify an alternate backup location and
+   -- bug (keith) Fix #589 - guard against nulll ptr -- enh (keith) Implement alternate backup F11 allows the user to specify an alternate backup location and
            backs up there instead.
 There is no auto backup to this location.
-   -- bug (keithsw) Make video more resilient to missing files -- enh (keithsw) Add models export - now with controller details as well -- enh (keithsw) Add optional backup on save ... this is by default disabled.
+   -- bug (keith) Make video more resilient to missing files -- enh (keith) Add models export - now with controller details as well -- enh (keith) Add optional backup on save ... this is by default disabled.
-   -- enh (keithsw) Add value curves to: Music, Piano, Tendrils, Lightning, VUMeter, Wave -- enh (keithsw) Allow custom value curve points to be moved sideways as well as vertically.
+   -- enh (keith) Add value curves to: Music, Piano, Tendrils, Lightning, VUMeter, Wave -- enh (keith) Allow custom value curve points to be moved sideways as well as vertically.
-   -- bug (keithsw) Fix bugs in piano effect: Piano not drawn without notes source, Polyphonic Transcription broken.
+   -- bug (keith) Fix bugs in piano effect: Piano not drawn without notes source, Polyphonic Transcription broken.
-   -- bug (keithsw) Fix problem with fire effect when buffer size changes -- enh (keithsw) Add square wave to value effect presets -- enh (keithsw) Add multicolour support to Tendrils ... should also fix bug with Tendril not holding colour change -- bug (keithsw) Disable bitmap brightness slider and show/hide button if no bitmap defined on custom model.
+   -- bug (keith) Fix problem with fire effect when buffer size changes -- enh (keith) Add square wave to value effect presets -- enh (keith) Add multicolour support to Tendrils ... should also fix bug with Tendril not holding colour change -- bug (keith) Disable bitmap brightness slider and show/hide button if no bitmap defined on custom model.
 2016.37  Jun 10, 2016
-   -- enh (keithsw) Extra logging on startup to isolate problems ... also logs config so we can understand settings.
+   -- enh (keith) Extra logging on startup to isolate problems ... also logs config so we can understand settings.
    -- enh (dkulp) Allow 10K nodes/string for SingleLineModel.
 Fixes #592
-   -- enh (keithsw) Allow bars effect centre for compress/expand to be moved -- enh (keithsw) Add spinner model
+   -- enh (keith) Allow bars effect centre for compress/expand to be moved -- enh (keith) Add spinner model
-   -- bug (keithsw) Fix a possible crash with perspectives.
+   -- bug (keith) Fix a possible crash with perspectives.
-   -- enh (keithsw) Make image files in faces and assist easier to load by not having separate filter for each file type.
+   -- enh (keith) Make image files in faces and assist easier to load by not having separate filter for each file type.
    -- bug (dkulp) Fix problems with "Single Strand" buffer mode and custom models -- bug (dkulp) fix "Per Preview" mode cutting off right most pixels of custom models 2016.36  Jun 06, 2016
-   -- enh (keithsw) Change backup files to *.xbkp extension to minimise risk of users opening them accidentally.
+   -- enh (keith) Change backup files to *.xbkp extension to minimise risk of users opening them accidentally.
 Include them in F10 backup.
    -- bug (dkulp) Don't use OpenGL 2.1 if context is 2.0
 			Use glMapBufferRange instead of glBufferSubData (latter is SLOOOW on ATI cards) -- bug (dkulp) fix the background image button not working -- bug (dkulp) Update borders for singlestrand
    -- enh (dkulp) Strip out the defaults for the On/ColorWash and buffer/layer/color panels at load time.
-Reduces file size -- bug (dkulp) Use an icon bundle with different sized icons to hopefully fix the volume meter issue on windows -- bug (keithsw) Fix custom value curves not being editable when you re-open them -- enh (keithsw) Value curves added to single strand, garlands, fire, plasma, curtain. color wash -- bug (keithsw) Fix tendril effect
+Reduces file size -- bug (dkulp) Use an icon bundle with different sized icons to hopefully fix the volume meter issue on windows -- bug (keith) Fix custom value curves not being editable when you re-open them -- enh (keith) Value curves added to single strand, garlands, fire, plasma, curtain. color wash -- bug (keith) Fix tendril effect
-   -- bug (keithsw) Fix custom value curves not being editable when you re-open them -- bug (keithsw) When changing value curves use a sensible set of defaults.
+   -- bug (keith) Fix custom value curves not being editable when you re-open them -- bug (keith) When changing value curves use a sensible set of defaults.
    -- enh (cjd)  Add menu items to load/save perspectives directly -- enh (gil)     Add new effect Fill.
    -- enh Improve several effect toolbar icons.